Leveraging the Latest Sleep Science to Combat Employee Churn

 As it turns out, better employee retention through sleep improvement is possible through a fairly simple intervention.
 An evidence-based workplace wellness program that specifically targets sleep can significantly increase the quantity and quality of sleep among personnel.
 Better sleep, as we’ve seen, improves physical and mental health.
 For businesses, the reward is a workforce with better engagement, better attendance, better productivity, better team behavior, and better employee retention.

 Employer-sponsored workplace wellness initiatives typically target fitness, diet, or stress management.
-Studies show that 70% of employees23 who enroll view such programs as an indication that they are valued by their organization.
+Studies show that 70% of employees25 who enroll view such programs as an indication that they are valued by their organization.
 Employees participating in employer health programs report higher job satisfaction and lower turnover intentions.
-An effectively implemented and evidence-backed wellness program can control costs and churn.
-Perks that promote well-being boost employees’ sense of belonging and engagement, in turn raising their job commitment.
+An effectively implemented and evidence-backed wellness program can control costs and churn - boosting employees’ sense of belonging and engagement, in turn raising their job commitment.

 Sleeping Well, Working Hard, and Staying on